ddnexus/irt/README.markdown

 - recording of session steps with filtering
 - easy testing based on recorded steps
 - easy in place opening of backtraced files
-- in place editing with syntax highlight
+- in place editing of objects and files with syntax highlight
-- visual comparing tool and navigation aids
+- visual comparing tool, navigation and inspecting aids
 - system and session shortcuts... and much more

 ### Testing made easy